Mellouli v. Lynch

 Mellouli v.
 Lynch, 575 U.S. 798 (2015) is a Supreme Court of the United States ruling which reversed the United States Court of Appeals for the Eighth Circuit on the matter of whether Tunisian national Moones Mellouli should be deported after being convicted for driving under the influence.

 Background

 Mellouli was detained after police "discovered four tablets of Adderall in his sock".
 He was originally charged with trafficking a controlled substance in a jail, however, he later pleaded guilty to the lesser charge of possessing drug paraphernalia in violation of Kansas state law.

-The United States government attempted to deport Mellouli under the Immigration and Nationality Act which has a provision that if an alien "relating to a controlled substance" as defined by the Controlled Substances Act, are deportable.
+The United States government attempted to deport Mellouli under the Immigration and Nationality Act, which contains a provision that aliens "relating to a controlled substance", are deportable.

 Case history

 Both in immigration court and when in front of the Board of Immigration Appeals, Mellouli argued that as his conviction did not specify a controlled substance in the Controlled Substances Act, he cannot be deported.
 These judicial bodies rejected that argument, stating the specific substance is irrelevant to whether Mellouli can be deported.

 The Eight Circuit appellate court ruled that the BIA judgement was "reasonable" given the language of the statute.